Multi-Head Adapter Routing for Cross-Task Generalization

 In the original \poly{} approach, a tradeoff between capacity and parameter efficiency can be achieved by adding extra modules for each adapter layer.
 However, this results in a linear increase in the number of multi-task parameters, which can become impractical.
 To explore a more effective tradeoff, we investigate the option of adding additional routing heads instead of extra modules.
 Fig \ref{fig:grad_alignment_and_skills_vs_split} (right) presents the comparison between the two approaches.
 It demonstrates that increasing the number of routing heads leads to better performance compared to adding more modules.
 Importantly, the benefit of multi-head routing is twofold: it provides increased expressivity for the model, while also maintaining parameter efficiency.
 This finding highlights the advantage of multi-head routing as a more effective approach for balancing expressivity and parameter count in few-shot adaptation scenarios.

-\paragraph{Routing based methods also excel at larger scales} We proceed to evaluate if \poly{} and \polys{} surpass standard PEFT approaches when trained over a larger model backbone.
+\paragraph{Routing-based methods also excel at the 11B scale} We proceed to evaluate if \poly{} and \polys{} surpass established PEFT approaches when trained over a larger model backbone.
 To accomplish this, we employ the 11B version of T0.
-Considering the training costs at this scale, we select the hyperparameter configuration that performed best at the 3B scale, and use it for this set of experiments.
-As depicted in Tab. \ref{tab:11b}, routing based methods once again outshine standard adapter training, surpassing our reproduction of the previous state-of-the-art in \cite{tfew} by over 2\%.
+As depicted in Tab. \ref{tab:11b}, routing-based methods once again outshine standard adapter training, surpassing our reproduction of the previous state-of-the-art in \cite{tfew} by over 2\%.
 We observe that \poly{} and \polys{} show similar performance in standard fine-tuning, but \polys{} $z$-tuning remains more performant in routing-only fine-tuning.
 Indeed, \polys{}-$z$ (221K params) outperforms \poly{}-$z$ (3.5K params) by 2.9\%, while still remaining more parameter efficient than \cite{tfew} (1.1M params).